Persuasion

 Living with her snobby family on the brink of bankruptcy, Anne Elliot is an unconforming woman with modern sensibilities.
 When Frederick Wentworth – the dashing one she once sent away – crashes back into her life, Anne must choose between putting the past behind her or listening to her heart when it comes to second chances.

-Despite its tight budget of $1.5M, Persuasion became a solid performer, earning $5.3M worldwide—a 251% return.
-The film's bold vision resonated with audiences, showing that strong storytelling can transcend budget limitations.
+Despite its modest budget of $1.5M, Persuasion became a box office success, earning $5.3M worldwide—a 251% return.
+The film's unique voice connected with viewers, demonstrating that strong storytelling can transcend budget limitations.

 Plot Structure